Alttag

 • Jesus of Nazareth - Saviour, Word Made Flesh

-At the heart of the Christian faith stands the person of Jesus Christ.
+At the heart of Christian faith stands the person of Jesus Christ.
 Born of the Virgin Mary in Bethlehem and raised in Nazareth, Jesus proclaimed the nearness of the Kingdom/.
 Jesus is the Saviour promised in the and is the source of salvation and new life in God.
-Triune God, revealed as Father, Son and Holy Spirit is at the centre of Christian belief and is known in faith through God’s self- communication in the person and mission of Jesus Christ.
+Triune God, revealed as Father, Son and Holy Spirit is at the centre of Christian belief and is known in faith through God’s self-communication in the person and mission of Jesus Christ.

-Therefore we teach about God’s love ultimately expressed in the person and mission of Jesus to bring about the Kingdom/.
+Therefore, we teach about God’s love ultimately expressed in the person and mission of Jesus to bring about the Kingdom/.

 Sacramental Church Strand